 Mean score of companies in the Electrical Machinery Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Carrier Global Corporation, headquartered in the US, reported significant carbon emissions across various scopes.
-The total emissions for Scope 1 amounted to approximately 158,189,000 kg CO2e, while Scope 2 emissions were about 249,349,000 kg CO2e, leading to a combined total of around 407,538,000 kg CO2e for these two scopes.
-Notably, Scope 3 emissions from the use of sold products reached an astounding 458,248,000,000 kg CO2e.
-Carrier has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its value chain by 2050.
-The company has established near-term targets to reduce absolute Scope 1 and 2 GHG emissions by 42% by 2030, using a 2021 baseline.
-Additionally, it aims to cut absolute Scope 3 GHG emissions by 25% within the same timeframe.
+In 2023, Carrier Global Corporation reported significant carbon emissions from its operations in the United States, with Scope 1 emissions totalling approximately 60,873,000 kg CO2e and Scope 2 emissions amounting to about 50,727,000 kg CO2e (market-based).
+The company has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its value chain by 2050.
+Carrier's near-term targets include a 42% reduction in absolute Scope 1 and 2 GHG emissions by 2030, using a 2021 baseline.
+Additionally, the company aims to reduce absolute Scope 3 emissions by 25% within the same timeframe.
 These targets are aligned with the Science Based Targets initiative (SBTi) and reflect Carrier's commitment to sustainability and climate action.
-Historically, Carrier has achieved a 3% annual reduction in its GHG emissions from operations since 2006, while part of UTC, and continues to focus on energy intensity reductions of 10% across its operations by 2030.
-The company is actively working towards its goal of reducing the carbon footprint of its customers by more than 1 gigaton by 2030.
-Overall, Carrier's comprehensive approach to emissions reduction and commitment to long-term sustainability positions it as a leader in the building products sector, striving to meet the challenges of climate change head-on.
+The company has a history of achieving a 3% annual reduction in GHG emissions from operations since 2006, while it was part of United Technologies Corporation (UTC).
+Carrier's long-term strategy also supports decarbonisation policies aimed at achieving deep energy reductions in buildings by 2050.
+Overall, Carrier's climate strategy is focused on substantial emissions reductions, with a clear roadmap to achieve its net-zero goal, demonstrating leadership in the building products sector.

 Access structured emissions data, company-specific emission factors, and source documents